movementlabsxyz/movement-hack/book/src/week_1/Developer_setup.md

 # Developer Setup
-This section examines tooling and provides setup instructions for working with the Movement blockchain and the various examples in covered in this booklet.
+This section examines tooling and provides setup instructions for working with the Movement blockchain and the various examples covered in this booklet.

 ## The Move ecosystem
 The budding Move ecosystem sports a variety of developer friendly tools.
 As we list off tools that will be relevant to this booklet, keep in mind that there are number of projects we have not included.